PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 If the partitioning is unfair, so that some partitions have more data or queries than others, we call it *skewed*, making partitioning much less effective.

 The simplest approach for avoiding hot spots would be to assign records to nodes randomly.
-That would distribute the data quite evenly across the nodes, but it has a big disadvantage: when you’re trying to read a particular item, you have no way of knowing which node it is on, so you have to query all nodes in parallel.
+That would distribute the data quite evenly across the nodes, but it has a big disadvantage: when you're trying to read a particular item, you have no way of knowing which node it is on, so you have to query all nodes in parallel.

 ## Partitioning by Key Range